RIT3shSapata/sgw-training/tasks/tasks.md

 - Create a document from Couchbase Server UI
+- Review the revision IDs and explain the different values in revision IDs

+### Observations
-- Review the revision IDs and explain the different values in revision IDs I have created 1 doc through postman (id:1) and 2 through CB UI(id: 11 and 21).
+I have created 1 doc through postman (id:1) and 2 through CB UI(id: 11 and 21).
 Each doc has a meta rev ID and a bunch of XATTRS rev IDs, one for each update to the doc.

-### Observations
+I'm guessing the XATTRS rev IDs are for each time a doc update is processed by sync gateway?

 ## Task 5